rchain/bounties/ISSUE_TEMPLATE.md

+_The RChain bounty system is going through a "reboot" process, effective Sep 19, 2018.
+Only software development tasks are likely to be approved until further notice.
+See https://github.com/rchain/bounties/wiki/Bounty-Task-Guides for details._

 ### Benefit to RChain

 *Describe how the building and implementation of this task will benefit the RChain Membership or the RChain blockchain:*
-*Get in touch with a guide (https://github.com/rchain/bounties/wiki/Bounty-Task-Guides ) to align your contribution with goals of the RChain cooperative.*
-*Replace these 3 lines with your answer*
+*Replace these 2 lines with your answer*

 ### Budget and Objective